-- 10.1.5 The tests undertaken on the eight Strategic Spatial Options, as set out in Part 1 of this report, assumed that the additional workers needed to fill the additional jobs over the standard method would come from within the Greater Cambridge area, on the basis that all homes identified as necessary to support the additional jobs would be provided within Greater Cambridge.
-If this same assumption were to be applied to the Preferred Option, then the level of in-commuting trips would reduce by approximately 5,000. - 10.1.6 This would mean that the distances travelled would reduce and therefore, based on the evidence relating to the performance of the Strategic Spatial Options tested in Part 1 of this report and the sensitivity tests that looked at the impact of in-commuting on trip making patterns, it is reasonable to think that more of these shorter distance trips would be made by Active Modes and Public Transport and fewer by private car.
+- 10.1.5 The level of in-commuting across the model boundary is a modelling input rather than an output.
+The tests undertaken on the eight Strategic Spatial Options, as set out in Part 1 of this report, assumed that the additional workers needed to fill the additional jobs over the standard method would come from within the Greater Cambridge area, on the basis that all homes identified as necessary to support the additional jobs would be provided within Greater Cambridge.
+Conversely, the level of in-commuting in the Preferred Option test is based on EEFM data, which in turn is derived from observed data. - 10.1.6 If the same assumption as used for the Strategic Spatial Option tests were to be applied to the Preferred Option, then the level of in-commuting trips would reduce by approximately 5,000.
+This would mean that the distances travelled would reduce and therefore based on the evidence relating to the performance of the Strategic Spatial Options tested in Part 1 of this report and the sensitivity tests that looked at the impact of in-commuting on trip making patterns more of these shorter distance trips would be made by Active Modes and Public Transport and fewer by private car.

-10.2.1 Table 37 and Table 38 show the change in person trips and change in mode shares due to the growth contained in the Preferred Option.
-Table 39 and Table 40 show the new person trips and the mode share of those trips generated by the Preferred Option.
+10.2.1 Table 41 and Table 42 show the change in person trips and change in mode shares due to the growth contained in the Preferred Option.
+Table 43 and Table 44 show the new person trips and the mode share of those trips generated by the Preferred Option.
 Figure 33 shows the changes in mode share that result.